-Broccoli sprouts have made news in recent years because of their many health benefits.
-They contain higher levels of the cancer-fighting phytochemical sulforaphane glucosinolate than in heads of broccoli, and contribute vitamins A, C and E, calcium and fiber to the diet.
-Extremely versatile in the kitchen, tangy broccoli sprouts will perk up almost any dish, fresh or cooked.
+Broccoli sprouts have made news in recent years because of their many health-promoting benefits.
+They contain higher levels of the cancer-fighting phytochemical sulforaphane glucosinolate than mature heads of broccoli, while also contributing vitamins A, C, and E, calcium, and fiber to the diet.
+Extremely versatile in the kitchen, tangy broccoli sprouts will perk up almost any dish—fresh or cooked.

 Sprouts can be grown in a variety of containers.
 The easiest method is to use the Botanical Interests Seed Sprouter™.
 It provides optimal air circulation and drainage, and has removable tray dividers that allow you to grow up to four different batches of sprouts at once.

 Sprout Seed Safety: To ensure you are purchasing the safest possible sprouting seeds, a sample from each seed lot we receive is sent to an independent laboratory where it must test negative for foodborne pathogens including E. coli, Salmonella, Listeria, and Staph.
 For maximum safety, it is recommended that you disinfect the outside of your seeds and your sprouting container prior to sprouting.

 Q) Is it necessary to disinfect the seed?

 A) Although disinfecting seed is not necessary for sprouting, we recommend disinfecting your seeds…More…